 So, keep a check on whether the people you are conversing with speak the same language of jargon as you do.
 Because when people are confused, they don’t fully engage.

-Related: Great mission, bad statement
+Related article: Great mission, bad statement

 3. Know your audience